secretstartups/handbook/sales/account-planning/coaching/index.html.md

 ### Relationship and Influence Mapping

 Relationships are critical to discovering customer pain and being able to position GitLab as a solution.
-This section of the account plan is important, and there are a couple of key components you'll want to look for here.
-One of the biggest questions for this conversation is, "Does the account have coverage (both within and across lines of business)?
-Does the SAL understand how different parts of the organization engage with and/or influence each other?
+This section of the account plan is important, and you'll want to work with your SALs to ensure they are multi-threading across key contacts in the account (both within and across lines of business) and that they understand how different parts of the organization engage with and/or influence each other?
 Bear in mind that influence can be independent of reporting structure.

 Did the SAL identify...
 - The champions and key influencers?